Call Today 803.359.3301

 What is a Post-Conviction Relief?

-Post-conviction relief, or PCR, is a petition filed after the criminal appeal has concluded.
-Most post-conviction relief filings claim that the defendant's conviction is unconstitutional because of ineffective assistance of counsel, although there are other possible grounds.
+Post-Conviction Relief, or PCR, is a petition filed after the criminal appeal has concluded.
+Most port-conviction relief filings claim that the defendant’s conviction is unconstitutional because of ineffective assistance of counsel, although there are other possible grounds.

 Ineffective assistance grounds can include things such as: